-Hastert wants assault victim to return $1.7M in hush money
+Hastert to assault victim: Pay back $1.7M in hush money

-CHICAGO (AP) — Imprisoned former House speaker Dennis Hastert wants one of his sexual abuse victims to return the $1.7 million in hush money the Illinois Republican paid him.
+CHICAGO (AP) — Imprisoned former House speaker Dennis Hastert wants one of his sexual abuse victims to return the $1.7 million in hush money the Illinois Republican paid him over several years, according to a court filing this week in an ongoing civil case.

-A filing in a suburban Chicago county court this week made that request on Hastert’s behalf in an ongoing civil case.
+The document is a counter claim to the victim’s breach-of-contract lawsuit that he filed last year, arguing that Hastert owed him $1.8 million — what he said was the unpaid balance of an unwritten $3.5 million hush-money deal.

-The 75-year-old is serving a 15-month sentence in federal prison for violating banking laws as he sought to silence the victim.
+Hastert, 75, is serving a 15-month sentence in a federal prison for violating banking laws as he withdrew thousands of dollars, starting in 2010, to pay the victim, abruptly halting the payments after the FBI interviewed Hastert in late 2014.

-The filing is a counter claim to the victim’s breach-of-contract lawsuit filed last year seeking $1.8 million from Hastert.
-It says Hastert owes the victim $1.8 million.
-That’s the unpaid amount in a $3.5 million agreement.
-The victim isn’t identified in court papers.
+Documents in Hastert’s federal criminal case say he abused the victim — referred to in filings only as “Individual A” — when he was 14 in the late 1970s when Hastert coached wrestling at suburban Chicago’s Yorkville High School.

 Most Read Stories